 ID Theft Service

-Identity theft is one of the fastest growing crimes in the United States, and can create problems with your credit, finances, employment, and even your personal assets.
-Identity theft is consistently the number one complaint to the Federal Trade Commission.
-Rampant data breaches, affecting millions of records, are putting consumers at great risk of identity theft.
-It can happen to anyone—regardless of your age and income, where you live, or how careful you are.
+Identity theft is one of the fastest-growing crimes in the United States.
+It can create problems with your credit, finances, employment and even personal assets!
+As the top complaint to the Federal Trade Commission, identity theft can happen to anyone—regardless of age, income, location and precaution.

-- Simply contact us if your identity is stolen and we’ll assign a Recovery Advocate within one business day.
-A professional, certified and licensed Recovery Advocate will complete the recovery work on your behalf, report progress along the way, and be there for you until your good name is restored—no matter how long it takes!
+- If your identity is stolen, contact us and we’ll assign a professional Recovery Advocate within one business day.
+They’ll complete the recovery work on your behalf, make progress reports and be there for you until your identity is restored—no matter how long it takes!

-- For only a $1.95 per month, your Recovery Advocate will:
+- For only $1.95 per month, your Recovery Advocate will:

-- Provide you with a customized recovery plan within 72 hours
+- Provide a customized recovery plan within 72 hours.

-- Lost Document Replacement – this service provides personalized one-on-one assistance to replace identity credential documents that have been lost, stolen or destroyed in connection with your identity fraud event.
+- Offer one-on-one assistance to replace credential documents that have been lost, stolen or destroyed in connection with your compromised identity (Lost Document Replacement).

-- Complete all forms and follow-up on your behalf
+- Complete all necessary forms and follow up on your behalf.

 - This service is extended to all named accountholders on eligible accounts, and three generations of family for each named accountholder.

-To upgrade to the IDSafeChoice Plus Program, click here.
+Click here to upgrade to the IDSafeChoice Plus Program.

-To enroll in the IDSafeChoice Plus Monitoring Program, click here.
+Click here to enroll in the IDSafeChoice Plus Monitoring Program.

-Identity theft occurs when someone obtains your personal information (social security number, credit card number, etc.) and then uses it to fraudulently apply for credit, make purchases, and/or withdraw money from your accounts, seriously jeopardizing both your financial health and your credit standing.
-There are many things you can do to reduce the risk of identity theft.
+Identity theft occurs when someone obtains your personal information (SSN, credit card number, etc.) and uses it to fraudulently apply for credit, make purchases and/or withdraw funds from your accounts.
+This can seriously jeopardize your financial health and credit score!
+However, there are many things you can do to reduce your risk of identity theft.

-- Do not routinely carry credit cards you rarely use, your social security card, or any other non-essential items that contain personal information.
+- Do not carry credit cards you rarely use, your social security card or any other non-essential items that contain personal information.
 Limit the number of credit cards you have and cancel any inactive accounts.
-Any of these can give an identity thief the opportunity to access not just the information on the cards, but also further personal data.
-For example, once identity thieves have your social security number, they can apply for a credit card or a driver’s license, access important personal records, and begin to assume your identity all with this one number.
+Any of these can be used by an identity thief to obtain further personal data.
+For example: once an identity thief has your social security number, they can apply for a credit card or driver’s license, access important personal records and begin to assume your identity—all with just one set of numbers.

-- Never leave your purse or wallet unattended at work, at restaurants, at health fitness clubs, in your shopping cart, or at parties.
-Never leave your purse or wallet in open view in your car, even when locked.
+- Never leave your purse or wallet unattended at work, restaurants, health fitness clubs, in your shopping cart or at parties.
+It’s also important to never leave your personal items in open view in your car, even when locked.

-- Never give any credit card, financial institution, or social security information to anyone that has contacted you over the telephone or Internet.
-When you contact a company, make sure you are comfortable with the company and the representative before providing personal information.
+- Never give any financial or social security information to anyone who has contacted you over the phone or online.
+When contacting a company or financial institution, make sure you are comfortable with them as well as the phone representative before providing personal information.
 Scammers and thieves will often make unsolicited calls and ask you to provide codes from store-bought gift cards.
 Take advantage of the warning signs!

 - If regular bills fail to reach you, contact the billing company to learn why.
 Redirected or missing bills could be an early indicator of identity theft.

-- Memorize your passwords and personal identification numbers (PIN).
-Never keep your PIN number with your ATM/debit or credit cards and never give out your PIN number to anyone.
-Shield the ATM keypad when entering your PIN number and always take your receipt with you.
-Always request your credit card receipts and/or carbons.
+- Memorize your passwords and personal identification (PIN) numbers.
+Never keep your PIN with your ATM/debit cards and never distribute your PIN to anyone.
+Shield the ATM keypad when entering your PIN and always request/take your receipts with you.

 - Photocopy or list all credit and identification cards you carry with you.
-Include both the front and back as well as corresponding customer service phone numbers so you can quickly contact the issuers to inform them of lost and/or stolen cards.
-Keep this information in a secure place (not your wallet or purse).
+Include both the front and back of cards as well as their corresponding contact information, which can be used to inform companies of lost or stolen cards.
+Keep this information in a secure place!

-- Do not put outgoing mail in your mailbox.
-Take the time to drop it into a Postal Service box (especially bill payments).
+- Do not put outgoing mail (especially bill payments) in your mailbox.
+Instead, take the time to drop it off at a Postal Service box.
 Identity thieves can obtain personal information by stealing outgoing mail.

-- At least once a year, order a copy of your credit report and check it for accuracy.
-You can obtain a free yearly credit report by visiting www.annualcreditreport.com.
-You can also call 1.877.322.8228.
-Or mail to: Annual Credit Report Request Service P.O.
-Box 10528, Atlanta, GA 30348-5281.
+- At least once per year, order a copy of your credit report and check it for accuracy.
+You can obtain a free annual credit report at www.annualcreditreport.com or call 1.977.322.8228.

-It is important to remember that we will never ask you for personal bank account or credit card information.
+Remember: we will never ask you for your personal bank account or credit card information.